| |

 Plastic Containers

-Plastic containers, such as yogurt, butter, and sour cream, are typically made from HDPE (high-density polyethylene) plastic.
+Plastic containers like yogurt, butter, and sour cream are typically made from HDPE (high-density polyethylene) plastic.
 This type of plastic is strong and durable, making it ideal for food packaging.
 When recycled, HDPE can be turned into new containers.

 To recycle plastic containers, rinse them out and place them in your recycling bin.